Basketball, Soccer, Strength And Conditioning, Volleyball

 When this happens, the structures of the knee and ankle are placed under a lot of stress.
 The more weakness there is, the faster the limb will fall into these motions.
 For example, mild weakness may result in the knee falling into valgus at 20 degrees per second.

 Significant weakness may result in the limb falling into the valgus at 150 degrees per second.
-The faster the limb falls into the valgus the more force is imparted to the knee joint and the more likely it is to be injured.
+The faster the limb falls into the valgus, the more force is imparted to the knee joint and the more likely it is to be injured.

 In 2017, we developed a technology (wearable sensor) that is used to measure these motions with lab-quality data.
 Since that time, we have collected data on >40,000 professional, college, and high school athletes leading to >60M data points related to human movement.
-As such, this has taught us a lot about barriers to how much the limb should move during certain tasks and what are some normative values for those motions and speeds.
+As such, this has taught us a lot about barriers to how much the limb should move during certain tasks and what some normative values are for those motions and speeds.

 For example, when performing a single leg hop, if your knee falls into greater than 10 degrees of valgus at greater than 100 degrees/sec, this puts you outside the normative values.
 What does that mean?
 Simply that there is an increased likelihood that these movements will negatively impact how your limb absorbs force and have a negative impact on athletic performance.